u-eff-gee/utr/README.md

 #### 2.3.2 AngularDistributionGenerator

-The AngularDistributionGenerator generates monoenergetic particles that originate in a given G4PhysicalVolume of the DetectorConstruction and have a certain angular distribution.
+The AngularDistributionGenerator generates monoenergetic particles that originate in a set of G4PhysicalVolumes of the DetectorConstruction and have a certain angular distribution.

-The physical volume (the "source") and angular distribution can have arbitrary shapes.
+The physical volumes (the "sources") and angular distribution can have arbitrary shapes.
 Starting positions and momentum directions are created using a Monte-Carlo method:
 Given a(n)

 * Cuboid in 3 dimensions ("container volume") that completely contains the source volume